JohannesBuchner/pystrict3/README.rst

 Assumptions
 -------------

-pystrict3 assumes and asserts unsurprising Python code, so
+pystrict3 assumes unsurprising Python code, so

 * no monkey patching
 * no magic attributes (__dict__, __local__) that alter classes and variables